wikisamuel/wikisamuel.github.io/java/tp4-en.md

 ## 3. JDBC
 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->
-JDBC (Java DataBase Connectivity) is a Java standard for interacting with a relationnal database (whatever its type).
+JDBC (Java DataBase Connectivity) is a Java standard for interacting with a relational database (whatever its type).

-The way you use JDBC and the code you write doesn't depend on the database management system (DBMS) you are using (PostgreSQL, SQLite, Oracle, Sqlserver).
+* The way you use JDBC and the code you write doesn't depend on the database management system (DBMS) you are using (PostgreSQL, SQLite, Oracle, Sqlserver).
-You are free to use whatever DBMS you want.
-We suggest you use either the database provided by Ensai (PostgreSQL) if you are working on a VM or SQlite which stores data locally inside a file if you are working on your personal computer.
+* You are free to use whatever DBMS you want.
+We suggest you use either the database provided by Ensai (PostgreSQL) if you are working on a VM, or SQlite which stores data locally inside a file if you are working on your personal computer.

 ----